 Before you buy a franchise, you will have to sign a franchise agreement.
 This document is a binding contract between you and the franchisor and will spell out the agreement terms.
 Make sure you have an attorney read over this agreement before you sign it.
 Some franchise agreements are written in stone, but most have some room for creative negotiations.
 While your attorney may not be able to move mountains with the franchisor, if you don’t ask you won’t receive.

 6. A Franchise Business Loan is Easy to Get.

-In the past, franchise loans were usually a little easier to obtain when compared to a traditional business loan.
-Today, banks are treating franchise loans and business loans much in the same way, and today’s lenders are particular about whom they lend to.
+In the past, franchise fast loan were usually a little easier to obtain when compared to a traditional business loan.
+Today, banks are treating franchise loans and business loans much in the same way, and today’s lenders of auto loans for business from Empower Federal Credit Union are particular about whom they lend to.
 A lender will look at your qualifications and make an informed decision based on your credit and financial situation.
 Whether your franchise has a proven success record is important, but there are many other factors.

 Do not lose heart if you find it difficult to get a business loan approved.
 Greenbox Capital is ever ready to extend financial support to newbie business ventures. check their website for more info.

 Top Franchise Terms Decoded Purchasing a franchise is a big decision, one that you want to get right.
 There are many documents to go over, contracts to sign and terms you may not understand.
 With such an important financial and…

 Are You Ready?
 Five Personal Questions to Ask Yourself Before You Buy a Franchise There are many questions you should ask before investing your money on a franchise.
 I’m not talking about questions you ask the franchisor, although that is…